USNavalResearchLaboratory/AMCAFE/readme.txt

 module load gcc/9.2.0

 ONYX:
-As onyx is a CRAZY system ADIOS2 compiled as a static library.
+As onyx is a CRAY system ADIOS2 compiled as a static library.
 Here are the steps:
 1) module swap PrgEnv-cray PrgEnv-intel/6.0.5
 2) module load intel/19.0.1.144
 3) module load cray-hdf5-parallel/1.10.5.0